ElektraInitiative/PermaplanT/doc/usecases/zoom.md

 - **Precondition:**
   The user has opened the app and has selected the desired layer (e.g. plants, paths).
 - **Main success scenario:**
-  - The user is able to zoom in on a specific area of the plan.
-  - The user is able to zoom out and view a wider area of the plan.
+  The user is able to zoom in on a specific area of the plan and zoom out to view a wider area of the plan.
 - **Alternative scenario:**
   The user accidentally zooms in or out too far and uses the "Zoom Reset" button to return to the default zoom level.
 - **Error scenario:**